ReInHerit/multimedia-chatbot/vqanswering/readme.md

-# reinHerit toolkits: VIOLA Multimedia ChatBot
+# ReInHerit toolkit: VIOLA Multimedia ChatBot

 **VIOLA** (**V**isual **I**ntelligence **O**n**L**ine **A**rt-assistant webapp) is a web application that uses visual content and text descriptions to provide AI assistance for artwork images.
 Through a chatbot, users can ask questions about the artwork and receive responses related to its visual or contextual aspects.</p>
 The user asks questions about the artwork and receives answers from a chatbot relating to the visual or contextual scope of the work. </p>